 Not all banks will be insured, and the bottom line is that this isn’t an area where you want to be taking risks.

 Each bank has some level of fees, whether it be checking account fees, overdraft fees, ATM fees — it’s just part of the business.

 But, with careful planning and choosing the correct bank and account, you can find a way around most of them.

 The key to avoiding unnecessary costs with your bank is to understand which fee-triggering behaviors you may be susceptible to.

-If you tend to overdraft your account, carry a low balance, or frequently transfer money out of your savings, you’ll want to choose a bank that offers protections in those areas.
+If you tend to overdraft your account, carry a low balance, or frequently transfer money out of your savings, you’ll want to choose a bank that offers overdraft protection.

 Beyond that, banks may offer simple ways to avoid fees, such as linking your account with a direct deposit from your employer.